khalistan-constitution/constitution/README.md

 A second extermnination of the Sikhs began in 1756 and lasted until 1762.
 The extermination process was eventually crushed by the Sikh Misls and Nawab Kapoor Singh in particular.

-(*Mythology?*): The exterminations had reduced the Sikh Nation into about fifty to sixty thousand individuals living in the jungles of the Punjab.
+(* Mythology? *): The exterminations had reduced the Sikh Nation to about fifty to sixty thousand individuals living in the jungles of the Punjab.
 Then at a non-descript place in District Ropar in the Punjab in 1778, the tide turned.
 There was a small skirmish between The Sikhs and a column of soldiers of the Mughul Empire.
 Thereafter The Sikhs would not lose a battle until they confronted the English army some seventy five years later.

 ### A Boy Comes Onto The Scene

 In 1791 a young boy named Ranjit Singh, hideously disfigured by smallpox and blind in one eye emerged to lead the Sukerchakia Misl, fighting his first battle at the age of 12.
 He told his mother: *"don't fret mother, I will establish Sikh Rule"*.

 By 1799, the Sikh Misls having defeated the Mughal Empire, united under Ranjit Singh to form the Sikh Empire.
 It's name was **Sarkar-E-Khalsa-Jio** (**The Government Of The Khalsa, Beloved**).
 At its zenith, the empire included most of Northern India, Pakistan, Kashmir, Ladakh, Tibet and portions of Afganistan.
 Sarkar-E-Khalsa Jio was not strictly an autocracy.
 It had remarkable characteristics with very advanced notions of social justice and political organization.
-This was an articulation of principles eninciated in the Sikh religion.
+This was an articulation of principles enunciated in the Sikh religion.
 You can read about these features here: [url here](url here)

 By 1812 the British Empire had reached Delhi which was the southern border of the Sikh Empire.
 Since the Sikh Empire had a fearsome army with French and German Generals,  the British decided to bide their time waiting for the Sikh Empire to grow weak.
 In 1812 the Sikhs cast the biggest cannon in the world.

 ### Anglo-Sikh Wars

-In 1845 the Sikh Emperor died and the first Anglo-Sikh war between the Sikhs and the English Empire broke out and the Sikhs defeated the English army.
+In 1845 the Sikh Emperor died and the first Anglo-Sikh war between the Sikhs and the British Empire broke out and the Sikhs defeated the English army.
 This war lasted from 1845 to 1846.

 In 1848 a brutal civil war broke out challenging the right of the **Empress Jind Kaur** to head the Sikh Empire.
 It was a palace plot hatched by treacherous Hindu high caste Dogra courtiers and the English.
 The British then approached Jind Kaur promising to safe guard her eldest son Duleep Singh until she quelled the on-going civil war.

-The English then attacked the Sikh Empire and the second Anglo-Sikh war ensued.
+Having secured the custody of the heir apparent to Ranjit Singh, the English attacked the Sikh Empire and the second Anglo-Sikh war started in 1848.
 At the last battle at Sabraon in 1849 (now in Pakistan).
 90,000 Sikhs faced a 110,000 strong English army.
 The Sikhs lost the battle and their empire.
-General Sardar Sham Singh Attari, aged over seventy years was leading the Sikhs, he had sworn to not come back from the battle alive if the Sikhs lost at Sabroan.
+Sardar Sham Singh Attari, aged over seventy years was leading the Sikhs, he had sworn to not come back from the battle alive if the Sikhs lost at Sabroan.
 He died on the battlefield.
 His wife who was in her castle some three hundred miles away, heard persistent rumors that the Sikhs had lost the battle.
 She threw herself on her own funeral pyre.
 The English impressed by the bravery of **General Sham Singh Attari**, permitted his personal retainer to take the body of the slain general back to his home for a proper funeral.
 The retainer arrived a few days later to find that Sham Singh Attari's wife had thrown herself on her own funeral pyre.
 The treacherous Hindu Dogras proceeded to exterminate Empress Jind Kaur's bloodline.
 Three year old Prince Kharak Singh was killed by smashing his head in with a large stone.

-Prince Duleep Singh was taken to England and converted into a Christian.
+**Prince Duleep Singh** was taken to England and converted into a Christian.
 He never returned to the Punjab.
 Empress Jind Kaur was taken to Burma (now Myanmaar) and kept imprisoned in Rangoon for the rest of her natural life.

-And it was in this manner that the very great and wonderous Sikh Empire was lost.
+And it was in this manner that the Sikh Empire was lost.

 ### Betrayal And Annexation Of The Sikh Nation